cvetomir-todorov/CecoChat/docs/research-messaging-traffic.md

 Pros
 * Messaging servers need to know only the topic/queue/channel/etc. for the recipient.
 They still need to keep connections to the PUB/SUB backplane but that number is smaller.
 * Messaging servers do not need to know about and keep connection between each other.
 * Consistency problem could be solved since message processing when a message is received is a single action - placing the message in the PUB/SUB backplane.
-There would be 2 subscribers - one being the messaging server for the recipient and the other - the component for persisting the message into the history database.
+There would be 2 subscribers - one being the messaging server for the recipient and the other - the component for persisting the message into the chats database.
 Of course at the very best what we would have is eventual consistency.
 * The PUB/SUB backplane would also act like an event log.

 Cons